For great places to raise a family in the Sunshine State, think beyond the beach.

-And while everyone concurs that quality public schools are an important consideration, schools are only one of six criteria that many parents and demographers agree are key in determining the best towns for families with children.
+And while everyone concurs that quality public schools are an important consideration, schools are only one of six criteria that many parents (and demographers) agree are key in determining the best towns for families with children.

-For this research, the criteria used included quality public schools, safety from crime, a high proportion of families with children in the community, many adults with college degrees or even advanced degrees, many families who own their homes, and homes that are predominantly single-family residences, regardless of the setting being urban, suburban, or rural.
+For this research, the criteria used included: quality public schools, safety from crime, a high proportion of families with children in the community, many adults with college or even advanced degrees, many families who own their homes, and homes that are predominantly single-family residences (regardless of the urban, suburban or rural setting).

 Why these criteria?
-“Homeownership is important because research has shown that it helps keep crime lower, and represents an investment in the location by those living there,” says Schiller.
+“Homeownership is important because research has shown that it helps keep crime lower, and represents an investment in the location by those living there,” says Dr. Schiller.
 High educational attainment by adults in the community is a good indicator that the populace places a high degree of importance on education, and is well equipped to make key decisions about the future of the community.
-Many families with children in the town signifies that other families have selected the town as a good place to raise their children, helps to promote a family-friendly environment with good social networks for both children and their parents, and creates a natural constituency for maintaining aspects of the community that are important to families.
-“Many parents, regardless of the type of dwelling they live in, state that they prefer a single-family home for raising their children, replete with space to play indoors and out, and so this research included the predominance of single-family homes as one of its measures,” says Schiller.
+Many families with children in a town signifies that other families have selected it as a good place to raise their children, helps promote a family-friendly environment with good social networks for both children and their parents, and creates a natural constituency for maintaining aspects of the community that are important to families.
+“Many parents, regardless of the type of dwelling they live in, state that they prefer a single-family home for raising their children, replete with space to play indoors and out, and so this research included the predominance of single-family homes as one of its measures,” says Dr. Schiller.
 Both demographers and parents agree that safety from crime is important for raising children, both because of physical safety, but also to promote trust among members of the community.

 Unlock the NeighborhoodScout Pro report for your address:

-- St. Johns, FL
+- Saint Johns, FL (11,084)

-- Ponte Vedra Beach, FL
+- Ponte Vedra Beach, FL (11,785)

-- Oviedo, FL
+- Lutz, FL (33,291)

-- Winter Springs, FL
+- Lithia, FL (6,515)

-- Tallahassee, FL
+- Oviedo, FL (44,944)

-- Milton, FL
+- Weston, FL (24,532)

-- Fleming Island, FL
+- Valrico, FL (29,134)

-- Palm City, FL
+- Parkland, FL (36,067)

-- Weston, FL
+- Longwood, FL (90,802)

-“Educated neighbors” means people 25 and older with college degrees or graduate degrees.
-“Excellent public schools” means according to NeighborhoodScout’s patented nationally-comparable school quality ratings.
+“Educated neighbors” means people 25 and older with college or graduate degrees.
+“Excellent public schools” is according to NeighborhoodScout’s patented nationally-comparable school quality ratings.
 “Crime” is all FBI crime index scores – both violent and property – as a rate per 1,000 population for the community.
 “Owner-occupied” single-family homes mean the town is primarily composed of detached single-family homes owned by their occupants.
 Data were queried directly with NeighborhoodScout.